AscendingPassage.com HOME PAGE.

 The

-adytum is about six paces square; beyond it is another apartment,
+adytum is about six paces square; beyond it is another room,

-on the floor of this apartment, is one of the few instances wherein
+on the floor of this room is one of the few instances where

 granite is found in the temples of Nubia.
 Along the bottom of the